wuyaheng/readme-generator/README.md

 ![Untitled_ Jul 9, 2020 12_56 AM](https://user-images.githubusercontent.com/52837649/86998949-78ce1300-c17f-11ea-8070-0ba97f929841.gif)

 ## Description
-A command-line application that dynamically generates a README.md from a user's input.
+Readme Generator is a command line application that generates a complete README.md when users enter "node index" in the terminal.
+This will prompt a list of pre-defined questions for users to answer, in order to generate a well-structured README file.

 ## Table of Contents